Version 0.64, July 07, 2016

 Note that if you’re going with the development sources, you’ll also need fairly recent versions of autoconf, flex and bison (autoconf 2.63, flex 2.5.31 and bison 2.3 should be ok).

 To compile from the development sources, replace steps 4 and 5 above with:

 Step 4’.
 Fetch the latest sources from the repository:

 This clones the repository and puts it into the pure-lang subdirectory in the current directory.
-(Project members please use https: instead of http: if you’re planning to push any changes back to the server.)
-This step needs to be done only once; once you’ve cloned the repository, you can update it to the latest revision at any time by running hg pull -u.
+This step needs to be done only once; once you’ve cloned the repository, you can update it to the latest revision at any time by running git pull.

 Step 5’.
 Configure, build and install Pure.

 This is pretty much the same as with the distribution tarball, except that you need to run ‘autoreconf’ once to generate the configure script which isn’t included in the source repository.